1972 Bean Station bus-truck collision

 The 1972 Bean Station bus-truck collision was a head-on collision involving a double-decker Greyhound bus and a tractor-trailer on U.S. Route 11W in Grainger County, Tennessee, that occurred near the town of Bean Station on the morning of May 13, 1972.

-The accident is the deadliest and one of the worst traffic collisions in the history of Tennessee.
-The accident led to outcry from politicians and citizens calling for traffic safety and infrastructure improvements, such as highway widenings, and the completion of Interstate 81 in Tennessee.
+Ultimately resulting in 14 deaths, the collision is the deadliest and one of the worst in the history of Tennessee.
+The collision led to outcry from politicians and citizens calling for traffic safety and infrastructure improvements, such as highway widenings, and the completion of Interstate 81 in Tennessee.

 Background

-Previous to the accident, US 11W was known for having a history of high accident and fatality rates throughout several decades, giving the highway the moniker Bloody 11W.
+Previous to the collision, US 11W was known for having a history of high collision and fatality rates throughout several decades, giving the highway the moniker Bloody 11W.
 The stretch of US 11W between Knoxville and Bristol has been labeled as one of the most dangerous and deadliest stretches of highway in the state of Tennessee and the nation.

 US 11W, prior to the completion of I-81, was considered by freight, commuter, and interstate traffic as the principal route from Bristol to Knoxville.
 With this, the highway experienced extreme congestion that was not suitable for its then existing two-lane, curvy design and 65 miles-per-hour speed limit between Knoxville and Bristol, leading to a high number of collisions with severe injuries and fatalities.
-In a one-year span previous to the 1972 accident, US 11W had experienced 1,068 collisions and 35 fatalities.
+In a one-year span previous to the 1972 collision, US 11W had experienced 1,068 collisions and 35 fatalities.
 Public awareness of this situation was reflected in bumper stickers alluding to the disturbing history of the highway.

 Incident

 Around 4:45 a.m, the double-decker bus (a PD-4501 Scenicruiser) operated by Greyhound departed from Knoxville en route to Roanoke, Virginia.
 The bus had traveled eastward along US-11W for 42.4 mi in 50 minutes, averaging a speed of 50 mph.
 The tractor-trailer had departed at 8:53 a.m. on the previous day from a manufacturing facility in Lancaster, Pennsylvania, en route to Memphis.
-The tractor-trailer had driven 517 mi west in a period of 20.5 hours before reaching the site of the accident.
+The tractor-trailer had driven 517 mi west in a period of 20.5 hours before reaching the site of the collision.

 The Greyhound bus had approached the site tailing a slow-moving car in the eastbound lane around 5:35 a.m.
 The bus then attempted to pass the automobile by crossing into the oncoming westbound lane, into the path of the tractor-trailer.
 The two vehicles then collided head-on, killing the truck driver, bus driver, and 12 of the bus's passengers instantly.